gramineproject/contrib/Integrations/azure/ra_tls_maa/README.md

 Note that the library does *not* use the following SGX-enclave-status environment variables: `RA_TLS_ALLOW_OUTDATED_TCB_INSECURE`, `RA_TLS_ALLOW_HW_CONFIG_NEEDED` and `RA_TLS_ALLOW_SW_HARDENING_NEEDED`.
-This is because MAA generates a JWT for the SGX enclave with a possibly-insecure status depending on the used MAA policy.
-However, the library uses `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE` because typically MAA policies allow debug enclaves.
+This is because MAA will only generate a JWT for the SGX enclave if the enclave's TCB level matches the "TCB baseline" specified in the used MAA policy.
+In other words, MAA takes the responsibility away from the Gramine user and decides about the allowed security status of the SGX enclave based on its policy and not based on the aforementioned RA-TLS environment variables.

+However, the library uses the `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE` environment variable because typically MAA policies allow debug enclaves.

 The library sets the following MAA-specific environment variables: (the library does not overwrite these environment variables, so you may want to unset them